On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Relation to the Cohen-Lenstra-Martinet moment predictions

 We will now show that if a moment asymptotic such as (\ref{CL_k_moment}) holds, as long as we assume information is known for \emph{arbitrarily high} moments, we can deduce pointwise upper bounds on $|\Cl_K[\ell]|$ for each field $K$, with no exceptions.

-In fact our assumption in Theorem \ref{thm_CLM_torsion} is weaker than (\ref{CL_k_moment}), taking the form of an upper bound: we assume the upper bound (\ref{CL_k_upper}) holds for one fixed $\al$ and a sequence of arbitrarily large $k$.
+In fact our assumption in Theorem \ref{thm_CLM_torsion} is weaker than (\ref{CL_k_moment}), taking the form of an upper bound: we assume the upper bound (\ref{CL_k_upper}) holds for one fixed $\al$ and all integers $k \geq 1$.
 For any $\al \geq 1$ the case of the inequality (\ref{CL_k_upper}) is implied by (\ref{CL_k_moment}) or its appropriate analogue, and for all choices of $\al\geq 1$ the inequality is weaker than the conjectured Cohen-Lenstra-Martinet asymptotic for $\ell \ndiv |G|$.
 For the cases of $\ell$ dividing $|G|$, for higher degree fields, in analogy with the quadratic case, we might also guess that for a given permutation group $G$, (\ref{CL_k_upper}) holds for $\ell $ dividing $|G|$ with $\alpha=1+\ep$, and that a proof of this in the case of $\ell$ dividing $ |G|$ is probably much more accessible than for good primes (see e.g. \cite{Kly16}).

-Returning our focus to the inequality (\ref{CL_k_upper}), we have phrased it for a fixed $\al$, and we have not ruled out the possibility that $\al$ is large.
-But in fact, the statement that (\ref{CL_k_upper}) holds for a particular fixed $\al$ for all $X \geq 1$ and an infinite sequence of arbitrarily large $k$ is equivalent to the statement that (\ref{CL_k_upper}) holds for $\al = 1 + \ep_0$ (for any $\ep_0>0$) for all $X \geq 1$ and all $k \geq 1$; see Remark \ref{remark_1} in the appendix \S \ref{sec_meas_space}.